cardboard-iguana/cardboard-iguana.com/log/2022-03-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * Competitors
 * State actors

-Exam Cram uses the term “low and slow” to describe APT operations.
+Exam Cram uses the term "low and slow" to describe APT operations.

 ### Vectors

-A.k.a., “attack vectors” — the pathway used by the threat actor when attacking an organization.
+A.k.a., "attack vectors" - the pathway used by the threat actor when attacking an organization.
 Common attack vectors from the Security+ exam:

 * Direct access
 * Wireless